-Outcome (a) : EE/ENGR 596/597/598, Spring 2021, Multiple faculty
+Outcome (a): EE/ENGR 596/597/598, Spring 2022, Multiple faculty

-This outcome was assessed in Spring 2021 in a variety of courses, namely: EE/ENGR 596 - Graduate Research & Development, EE/ENGR 597 - Graduate Project, and EE/ENGR 598 - Graduate Thesis.
-The MSE program culminates with a year-long (three-term) project or thesis, which consists of a major design or research experience encompassing knowledge and skills gained throughout the program.
+This outcome was assessed in Spring 2022 in the courses EE/ENGR 596 - Graduate Research & Development, EE/ENGR 597 - Graduate Project, and EE/ENGR 598 - Graduate Thesis.
+These consist of a year-long (three-term) project or thesis, which consists of a major design or research experience encompassing knowledge and skills gained throughout the MSE program.